DecentSoftware-eu/DecentHolograms-Wiki/docs/general/format-and-colors/index.md

 - Player name (i.e. `d0by`).
 - Placeholder resolving to a Player name such as `{player}`.
 This will result in the player seeing their own head in the hologram.
 - A Base64-encoded Texture String.
-You can find those on sites such as https://minecraft-heads.com{ target="_blank" rel="nofollow" }.
+You can find those on sites such as https://minecraft-heads.com{ target="_blank" rel="nofollow" } and are usually refered to as "value".
 - `HEADDATABASE_<id>` where `<id>` is a number from https://minecraft-heads.com{ target="_blank" rel="nofollow" } (Requires the plugin [HeadDatabase](https://www.spigotmc.org/resources/14280/){ target="_blank" rel="nofollow" }).